 This trail is considered a grade 4 experience, and proper footwear, hats, and sunscreen are encouraged.
 Along the route will also be designated fishing and swimming locations, perfect for an afternoon picnic.

 Whether you are learning to canoe or a seasoned professional, Kangaroo Valley Escapes partners with Paddle & Portage Canoe to provide an unforgettable experience.
 Paddle & Portage Canoes are trying to connect Australians with canoe culture.
 With their sister company Valley Outdoors, they plan half or full-day tours that include hiking or abseiling.
 Paddle & Portage is the best company to ignite a passion for the outdoors or rekindle a love for nature.
 Kangaroo Valley Escapes is available to provide more information on booking this experience and immersing your holiday on the Kangaroo River.

 See more: Best things to do in Kangaroo Valley

 Kangaroo Valley Escapes provides luxurious accommodation for a diverse range of groups.
 Our properties can fit couples to full family reunions and offer a range of properties to explore nature or keep behind glass windows.
 From pools to easily hike trails to rivers and lakes, we recommend two standout properties close to Kangaroo River.

 Amazing view of KV Cottage

-KV Cottage is the perfect spot for a romantic getaway for two, this cozy cottage has a full kitchen plus a claw-foot bathtub to unwind after a busy day exploring the trails.
+KV Cottage is the perfect spot for a romantic getaway for two, this cozy cottage in Kangaroo Valley has a full kitchen plus a claw-foot bathtub to unwind after a busy day exploring the trails.
 Also situated a quick walk from town, dining in style is only a few steps away.